msavardi/GoingDeep/README.md

 # GoingDeep

-This is a practical codelab that follow the Data_Scientist_for_a_day <https://github.com/alessandroferrari/Data_Scientist_for_a_Day> with the aim to guide beginners from the discipline of machine learning and classification into the deep learning side, by means of open source tools.
+This is a practical codelab that follows the Data_Scientist_for_a_day <https://github.com/alessandroferrari/Data_Scientist_for_a_Day> with the aim to guide beginners from the discipline of machine learning and classification into the deep learning side, by means of open source tools.

 The tutorial (`GoingDeep.ipynb`) lab explains you the tools that you need to understand in order to develop a classification solution of this kind.
 By completion of the source code, you will have a working solution for classifying on a kaggle competition dataset.
 The kaggle dataset competition is the London Data Science competition.